lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 ![View your connected servers](/assets/owncloudqs-userconnect-connectedservers.png)

 Test out your server by creating a new test file on your desktop.
-Be sure to create the file in the folder you're syncing to your ownCloud server.
+Be sure to create the file in the folder you are syncing to your ownCloud server.

 After creating the file, log into your server from your browser and view the file appear on the **File** tab.